-Figure 1 (on page 2) is a simplified plan of a small, two-bedroom, single-story house.
-Note that all the wiring radiates from a single distribution device-the star pattern-and there are multiple outlets in each major room, including the kitchen and the porch.
+Figure 1 (below) is a simplified plan of a small, two-bedroom, single-story house.
+Note that all the wiring radiates from a single distribution device (the star pattern) and there are multiple outlets in each major room, including the kitchen and the porch.

-Figure 2 (above) is a larger, twostory house, with a den that could well serve as a home office, again showing the star wiring pattern.
+Figure 2 (below) is a larger, two-story house, with a den that could well serve as a home office, again showing the star wiring pattern.